grpc/proposal/A39-xds-http-filters.md

 In C-core, the xDS HTTP filters will be implemented as C-core filters.
 In Java and Go, they will be implemented as interceptors.

+### Limitations

 gRPC will support HTTP filters in xDS v3 only.
 Filters will continue to be ignored when speaking xDS v2.
 This will avoid the need to support both v2 and v3 type names in filter config message types.

+In Envoy, HTTP filters have access to an API to tell Envoy to recompute the route, which they can use after modifying request state that can affect the choice of route (e.g., changing a header).
+Initially, gRPC will not support any such mechanism, although this is something that we may add later, if/when it becomes necessary.

 ### xDS API Fields